 Significance for Patients

-Distress tolerance is a priority in situations where the stress factor can’t be practically avoided, as the individual has no realistic means of escaping their negative feelings.
-Building these skills is also particularly important for patients who suffer from any kind of mental illness, and it can be life-saving for those at risk of self-harm.
+Distress tolerance is a priority in situations where an individual’s stress factor can’t be practically avoided, or the individual has no realistic means of escaping their negative feelings.
+DBT distress tolerance skills for anxiety and depression (which globally affect over 500 million people) have also proven extremely important in the current healthcare landscape.
+Building right stress handling skills is also particularly important for patients who suffer from any kind of mental illness, as they can be lifesaving for those at risk of self-harm.

 Common Practices and Strategies